ninatu/DWT/player/README.md

 ```

 ## Data format
-The demonstration program can open the datasets only with special config.
+The demonstration program can open the datasets only with special format.
-The dataset must be orinized with folowing way:
+The dataset must be organized as follows:

     dataset_dir/
         composition_groups.json